Syngenta: Litigation

 In 2001, the United States Patent and Trademark Office ruled in favor of Syngenta which had filed a suit against Bayer for patent infringement on a class of neonicotinoid insecticides.
 The following year Syngenta filed suits against Monsanto and other companies claiming infringement of its U.S. biotechnology patents covering genetically modified corn and cotton.
 In 2004, it again filed a suit against Monsanto, claiming antitrust violations related to the U.S. biotech corn seed market, and Monsanto countersued.
 Monsanto and Syngenta settled all litigation in 2008.

 Syngenta was the defendant in a class action lawsuit by the city of Greenville, Illinois concerning the adverse effects of atrazine on human water supplies.
 The suit was settled for $105 million in May 2012.
 A similar case involving six states has been in federal court since 2010.

 In the U.S., Syngenta is facing lawsuits from farmers and shipping companies regarding Viptera genetically modified corn.
 The plaintiffs in nearly 30 states contend that Syngenta's introduction of Viptera drove down U.S. grain market prices, leading to financial harm, and that Syngenta acted irresponsibly by doing too little to enable shipping companies to export the grain to approved ports.
 Before Viptera's 2010 introduction Syngenta secured all U.S. and NCGA-recommended export approvals, but none from China.
 China had imported little to no U.S. grain prior to 2010, and at the time was not considered a major partner, which changed in 2010, when it dramatically increased U.S. grain imports.
 For three years, China imported U.S. Viptera grain without formal approval.
 In November 2013, Chinese officials destroyed a U.S. grain shipment containing Viptera grain and began rejecting all U.S. shipments with the GM grain.
 The same year, U.S. corn market prices dropped $4 per bushel, causing over $2.9 billion in losses, with just over half of that loss occurring prior to China's November rejection.
 China later approved the GM corn in 2014, but U.S. corn grain market prices have since not rebounded.
 Syngenta lost the first lawsuit to reach trial in Kansas on 23 June 2017, and was ordered to pay the farmers $217 million.
 However, Syngenta has stated it would appeal the verdict.

 In 2022, the Federal Trade Commission announced that it is initiating litigation against Syngenta, challenging certain US-based discount programs extended to their respective customers.
 In January 2024, a federal judge ruled that both Corteva and Syngenta must face the FTC lawsuit.
+In December 2025, the Trump Administration and 12 US states asked a Federal Judge to expedite the process so the trial may proceed.